-Thought vacuuming was just a case of plug in and go?
-Us too, until we really, really looked into it.
+We all think we know how to vacuum.
+Plug in and go, right?
+Well, we too thought we were pros until we really, really looked into it.
 And now we've tried vacuuming the 'proper' way, we're keen to spread the word to make everyone else's lives that little bit easier (and their homes a little bit cleaner).
 So, if you want to know how to vacuum in a way that's effective (meaning less vacuuming in the long run), you'll need to check out this guide.

-And once you've done so, and assuming you're hooked on the subject, don't miss our buyer's guide to the very best vacuum cleaners (ever), and use our advice in our feature on how to choose a vacuum to ensure you've chosen the right model.
+And once you've done so, and assuming you're hooked on the subject, don't miss our buyer's guide to the very best vacuum cleaners (ever) to equip you with the very best weapon for the job.
+You might also want to see our advice in our feature on how to choose a vacuum to ensure you've chosen the right model.

 1. Get ready to vacuum (we can't wait)